Judy-Gathonie/Judy-Gathonie/README.md

     </tr>
     <tr>
         <td colspan="2">
-            <ins>I’m always eager to collaborate on projects</ins> that push the boundaries of technology, especially in healthcare, AI, or environmental solutions.
+           I’m always eager to collaborate on projects that push the boundaries of technology, especially in healthcare, AI, or environmental solutions.
         </td>
     </tr>
     <tr>